factore/forge/lib/forge/doc/update_to_rails4_notes.md

   I don't think we can use attr_accessible even though we have that gem installed, although we might be able to.
 * [SR] check that 'remember me' and 'sign out' devise functionality work properly
 * I haven't run any of the tests yet, so that may be a big ugly surprise too!
+* I'm not actually receiving any emails from my test site (e.g. when I test delayed job sending of dispatches or when I am subscribed to comments).
+Not entirely sure why.

 Second Priority To-Do: